Professor Brian Joseph Gillespie

 Areas of Expertise:

-My research interests are organized around two streams, both related to the family.
-The first is motivated by research that considers factors (particularly geographic mobility) that have negative consequences for children and families.
-Thus, I am interested in the well-being of children and families in a large, demographic context.
+Dr. Gillespie’s research interests are organized around two streams, both related to the family.
+The first is motivated by research that considers factors (particularly geographic mobility) that have negative consequences for children and families in a large, demographic context.
 Another line of research entertains a micro-sociological perspective on marital and relationship dynamics as situated around couples’ intimate relationships, close friendships, and their sexual, relationship, & life satisfaction.
-These micro/macro themes, along with a focus on gender and sexuality, organize my substantive empirical efforts.
+These micro/macro themes organize his substantive empirical efforts.
 Professor Gillespie is also strongly committed to enhancing aging services for the older adult community in California.
 He serves as an advisory council member at-large for the Sonoma County Area Agency on Aging.

 - Sociology 300: Sociological Research Methods